xxoommd/sophie-s-world/chapter07-socrates.md

 Sophie shook her head energetically.

 "We don't learn anything there.
-The difference between school teachers and philosophers is that school-teachers think they know a lot of stuff that they try to force down our throats.
+The difference between school-teachers and philosophers is that school-teachers think they know a lot of stuff that they try to force down our throats.
 Philosophers try to figure things out together with the pupils."

 "Now we're back to white rabbits again!
 You know something?
 I demand to know who your boyfriend really is.
 Otherwise I'll begin to think he is a bit disturbed."